Front Load vs. Top Load Washers: Which Is Better?

 Electrical Energy Efficiency

-Top-load washers use about 348 kWh yearly.
+- Top-load washers use about 348 kWh (kilowatt-hour) yearly.

-Hybrid washers use about 212 kWh yearly.
+- Hybrid washers use about 212 kWh yearly.

-Front-load washers use about 159 kWh yearly.
+- Front-load washers use about 159 kWh yearly.

-You would have to multiply the top load because the capacity is much smaller.Short on time?
-Get our free Washing Machine Buying Guide
+You would have to multiply the top load again because the capacity is much smaller.

-Washer RPM Spin Speeds Differences
+Washer RPM Spin Speed Differences

 RPM is significant for extracting water for less drying time.